 - author contact information-full names, academic degrees, and affiliations (position title, organization, address, telephone number, fax number, and e-mail address) for all authors both at the time the work was completed and at present, if affiliations have changed since the work was completed.
 Type authors' names in the order they should appear in the published article-refer to the subsection titled "Credentials" in the section titled "JOURNAL STYLE" for more information about listing degrees and credentials on the authors' page;

 - reprint contact-name and address of author who will handle reader requests for reprints, if this is different from the corresponding author.

-Abstracts are only required for Original Research and Review manuscripts.
+Abstracts are required for Original Research, Review, Original Research: Brief, and Case Study manuscripts.
 Authors will be prompted to copy the abstract into a separate text box for use by reviewers.
 The abstract should also be included as the first page of the manuscript body.
 Authors should prepare a structured or unstructured abstract per checklist guidelines.
 Abstracts should be written in complete sentences and for a general journal readership, include P values, if appropriate, and be understandable without reference to the main text.
 A general description of a structured abstract is as follows:

 Structured abstracts provide a focused overview of a study's design and outcomes by organizing information with descriptive headings.
 Suggested headings, and the information that should be provided for each, are described below.
 Structured abstracts should not exceed 300 words.

 - Background.
 Briefly explain the context of the study or summarize the relevant problem addressed by the study.
 The statement should clearly state the rationale for investigating the research question.